foooomio/view-background-image/README.md

 # View Background Image
-Google Chrome extension to add a function to view background images
+Chrome extension that adds "View background image" to the context menu

 ## Installation